Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Abstract

 \section{Abstract}

-Objective-based uncertainty quantification (objective-UQ) is extremely useful in real-world problems that aim at achieving specific objectives based on complex uncertain systems.
+Recent advances in objective-based uncertainty quantification (objective-UQ) have shown that such a goal-driven approach for quantifying model uncertainty is extremely useful in real-world problems that aim at achieving specific objectives based on complex uncertain systems.
 Central to this objective-UQ is the concept of mean objective cost of uncertainty (MOCU), which provides effective means of quantifying the impact of uncertainty on the operational goals at hand.
-MOCU is especially useful for optimal experimental design (OED), as the potential efficacy of an experimental campaign can be quantified by estimating the MOCU after the campaign.
-However, MOCU-based OED tends to be computationally expensive.
-In this paper, we propose a novel machine learning (ML) scheme that can significantly accelerate MOCU computation and MOCU-based experimental design.
+MOCU is especially useful for optimal experimental design (OED) as the potential efficacy of an experimental (or data acquisition) campaign can be quantified by estimating the MOCU that is expected to remain after the campaign.
+However, MOCU-based OED tends to be computationally expensive, which limits its practical applicability.
+In this paper, we propose a novel machine learning (ML) scheme that can significantly accelerate MOCU computation and expedite MOCU-based experimental design.
 The main idea is to use an ML model to efficiently search for the optimal robust operator under model uncertainty, a necessary step for computing MOCU.
-We apply the proposed scheme to design experiments aimed at optimally enhancing the control performance of uncertain Kuramoto oscillator models.
-Our results show that the proposed scheme results in up to $154$-fold speed improvement without any degradation of the OED performance.\footnote{This work has been submitted to the IEEE for possible publication.
+We apply the proposed ML-based OED acceleration scheme to design experiments aimed at optimally enhancing the control performance of uncertain Kuramoto oscillator models.
+Our results show that the proposed scheme results in up to ${154}$-fold speed improvement without any degradation of the OED performance.\footnote{This work has been submitted to the IEEE for possible publication.
 Copyright may be transferred without notice, after which this version may no longer be accessible.}